q6-enterprises-inc/ghapp-org-access-token/README.md

 - Follow these instructions to setup an org level bot: https://docs.github.com/en/developers/overview/managing-deploy-keys#server-to-server-tokens.
 - Be sure you grant the bot the appropriate permissions.
 - Record your bot's app id.
-- Generate a private key for the app and download the key.
+- Generate a private key for the app and download the pem formatted key.
+- convert the private key to a base64 encoded string, no line breaks.
+For example `base64 -w 0 <filename.pem>`
 - Be sure that you have Rust and Cargo installed.
 - Install the app:
 ```